 We in the Myrtle Beach area know a thing or two about hot summers.
 We also have our fair share of wintry weather, like January’s ice storm that left over 4,000 Horry County residents without power.
 Thankfully we have reliable energy to get our rapidly-growing area through these temperature extremes.
-But have you ever wondered where this power comes from, or how it might change in the future?
-In this Q&A we’ll discuss South Carolina’s power grid and its future, as well as give you tips for dealing with power outages if they do occur.
+But have you ever wondered where this power comes from or how it might change in the future?
+In this Q&A, we’ll discuss South Carolina’s power grid and its future and give you tips for dealing with power outages if they do occur.

 Where Does Myrtle Beach’s Power Come from?

 Santee Cooper provides electricity directly to its retail customers and indirectly to customers of Horry Electric Cooperative.